Table of Contents[Hide][Show]

 How Modern Technology Causes Stress

 Technology is advancing at a rapid pace.
-While this has lead to many magnificent modern conveniences, stress has run wild as a result of a detachment from our more primal nature.
+While this has led to many magnificent modern conveniences, stress has run wild as a result of a detachment from our more primal nature.

-According to the Pew Research Center, 77% of Americans own a smartphone in early 2018.
+According to the Pew Research Center, 77% of Americans owned a smartphone as of early 2018.
 Between the ages of 18-29, 28% heavily rely on their smartphones to connect to the Internet, while 24% of those between the ages of 30-49 do not use any other Internet-connected device other than their smartphones.